"I hear and I forget, I see and I remember, I do and I understand.”

 d.
 Site supervisor’s phone number and email address

 - Brief description of organization, including its mission, services, etc. (information should not be cut and pasted from a website.)

 - A list of potential internship activities (be as specific as possible.)
 These must align with the public health science program competencies.

 After securing an internship, the student will need to work with the internship supervisor to complete the Internship Contract.
 This will require a summary of the responsibilities of the position including a description of daily responsibilities or the nature of the project for the internship period.
-The position should allow the student intern the opportunity to apply one or more of the public health science competencies.
+The position should allow the student to intern the opportunity to apply one or more of the public health science competencies.
 The expected weekly hourly schedule for the intern is also required in the contract.
 The hourly schedule corresponds to the credits applied.
 No more than 6 combined credits of independent study and internship can be counted as PHSC options.
 Submit the completed Internship Contract to the Internship Coordinator.

 In order to be considered for internship credit, the student must submit the Internship Contract by the following deadlines.